CSCfi/allas-cli-utils/README.md

 both Object Storage systems and the software or protocol that is used to manage data in LUMI-O.

-For those users, that just want to use LUMI-O for storing data that is in CSC computing environment, CSC provides a set of commands (a-tools ) for moving data between CSC computing environment and LUMI-O.
+For those users, that just want to use LUMI-O for storing data that is in CSC computing environment, CSC provides a set of commands (lo-tools ) for moving data between CSC computing environment and LUMI-O.

 ## Opening connection with lumio_conf